It was my last day at work.

 2) If you can eliminate wasteful spending then “the number” for enough becomes much lower.

 Getting to a financial independence is like running a marathon…but in an alternative universe where the 26m distance is variable.
 The lower your annual spending, the closer the finish line.

 Step 1 is to disregard all background noise from the media and the consumer suckers around you.
 Remember that your ancestors lived for most of the last 100,000 years without money.

-Step 2 is to quantify and analyse your recent spending.
-Spend a few months measuring where every pound goes.
+Step 2 is to answer the question: where does it all go?
+Spend a few months recording every pound spent.
 This is simple – just do all of your spending from one bank account.
 At the end of each month download all your account transactions to a spreadsheet so each item can be classified and the data analysed.
 This is a powerful exercise.
 What gets measured gets managed and your spending will fall naturally.